ki7280526/PyMacroRecord-comp312/README.md

 # PyMacroRecord comp312

-**Team 7 Project** by Zahidul Jhonny, Jacoob Waang, and Jennifer Nambo
+**Team 7 Project** by Zahidul Jhonny, Jacob Waag, and Jennifer Nambo
 ## Our Goal/Mission Statement

 We wished to have more hands on experince working as a group to work on open source projects.
 Which will give us an edge for any future prospects if we have in the future.